IBM/GetStartedJava/README.md

 ## 12 Add a factory to create a Jedis connection pool

 This step is quite a bit more involved.
+JedisPool is a threadsafe pool of network connections.
+You can use the pool to reliably create several Jedis instances, given you return the Jedis instance to the pool when done.
+Doing this helps overcome strange errors that can occur when multi-threading and achieve great performance.

 1. Begin by copying the `/src/main/wasdev.sample.store/VisitorStoreFactory.java` class to a class file called `/src/main/wasdev.sample.store/JedisPoolFactory.java`.
 Add in imports after the `package` statement.